 B7) Acceptable use of IT and other technology

 While access to the internet and phones are wonderful ways for young people to stay in touch with their friends and family, they also provide opportunities for abuse and inappropriate behaviour.
 In particular, there are risks to young people through cyber bullying (possibly by their peers), exposure to radical/extremist views, grooming by adult sexual predators, and downloading of illegal or copyrighted materials and possibly computer viruses.
 The school has therefore established the following guidelines:

-- Inappropriate access to websites should be reported to the Principal.
-Inappropriate websites include pornographic sites, excessively violent videos and games, websites promoting extremist/terrorist views and some age inappropriate social networks and chat rooms.
-Most inappropriate sites are blocked on the school network, but may be accessed by students in a home setting or possibly by bypassing safeguards.
-Therefore, all staff are asked to be especially vigilant regarding use of the internet by under 18 year olds, and if there are concerns about content, excessive use or possible grooming or abuse, they should be reported and/or action taken to remove access.
+- ELC is part of the Clifton College Education group and inappropriate use of the College internet is blocked and flagged to the College Safeguarding Coordinator who then notifies ELC's DSL (Director) who will take appropriate action.
+Inappropriate websites include pornographic sites, sites promoting the use of drugs, excessively violent videos and games, websites promoting extremist/terrorist views and some age inappropriate social networks and chat rooms.
+Inappropriate sites might still be accessed by students in a home setting or possibly by bypassing safeguards.
+Therefore, staff are asked to be vigilant especially regarding use of the internet by under 18 year olds, and if there are concerns about content, excessive use or possible grooming or abuse, they must report this to the DSL.